-Five Map Units were recognized in the park.
-Three of these belong to the Luvisolic Order, and one each to the Gleysolic and Organic Orders in the Canadian System of Soil Classification (CDA, 1976).
+Thirteen Map Units were recognized in the area.
+Soils of the Brunisolic, Gleysolic and Organic orders in the Canadian System of Soil Classification (CDA 1974) were each dominant in two Map Units.
+Three were composed of soils belonging to the Luvisolic Order and four were predominantly Regosolic.
 Pertinent features of these Map Units are summarized in Table 16.